 - Respiratory: records the rhythm and depth of breathing.

-- Heart rate variability (VFC): focuses on the regulation of the heart rate rhythm.
+- Heart rate variability (HRV): focuses on regulating heart rhythm.

 In summary, biofeedback is a therapeutic tool that allows individuals to gain greater control over some of their physiological functions that normally operate automatically, through a learning process based on real-time feedback.
 Its usefulness has been supported by numerous scientific studies and its application has expanded to various clinical contexts such as stress management, anxiety, chronic pain, neurological disorders and cognitive optimization, among others.